Members of the NCCI

-Connection to central India: I am an environmental geographer trained in remote sensing and Geographic Information Science (GIS), and have a PhD in Land Change Science from the University of Florida, USA.
+Connection to central India: I am an environmental geographer trained in remote sensing and Geographic Information Science (GIS), and conducted my PhD research in and around Pench Tiger Reserve, Maharashtra.
 My current research examines impacts of weather variability on agriculture and food/nutrition security in India.
 I use remote sensing/GIS, statistics, and crop-climate models to identify how crop productivity will vary with different adaptation strategies for projected climate change scenarios.
-I use household surveys and linear programming tools to understand how agricultural intensification impacts food and nutrition security in smallholder farmer families.
+I use household surveys and linear programming tools to understand how agricultural intensification impacts food and nutrition security in smallholder farmer families, specifically in the central Indian landscape.
 Website.

 PhD Candidate, Columbia University

 Connection to central India: I am carrying out my PhD research on the resettlement of people from national parks.
 My research focuses on human well-being, livelihood strategies and impacts on natural resources once forest dwellers have relocated outside protected areas.
 I am exploring patterns of forest resource use and food security at the landscape level.
 My study is based around Kanha National Park in the central Indian highlands.